Latvia is a European crossroads point between the West

 very noticeably.
 In modern Latvian one can trace mainly lexical in0uen-

-ces - borrowing of words and idioms which have been fully assimilated, as
+ces - borrowing of words and idioms which have been fully assimilated,

 these early intluences affected the language before proper writing ap-

 peared.
-It is only at the end of the l6th century that we can speak of the
+It is only at the end of the l6th century that we can speak of

 Latvian people with their own language.
 The first written monuments of